Firelord1317/ScanIt.com/README.md

 ## Privacy Policy

-ScanIt.com does not collect, store, or transmit any data.
+ScanIt does not collect, store, or transmit any data.
 All scanning is performed on your device.